VerifiedarXiv:2005.1416520 min

 Why does making the model bigger help so much?

 Pre-training loss follows a smooth power law in scale (Kaplan et al.), and lower loss tracks better downstream performance.
 GPT-3 extends that line two orders of magnitude with little deviation.
-In-context learning rides the same trend: the few-shot curve climbs faster than zero-shot, so the gap between them widens as the model grows.
+In-context learning follows the same trend: the few-shot curve climbs faster than zero-shot, so the gap between them widens as the model grows.

 Footnotes & further reading